nritutor/my/README.md

 # We’ve Got the Homework, You’ve Got the Plans!

 At **Task Tutor**, we understand the challenges of balancing your busy life while ensuring your kids get the support they need with their schoolwork.
+That's why we’re here to provide expert homework assistance, giving you the freedom to focus on your family, work, or even take that well-deserved break.

 ![We’ve Got the Homework, You’ve Got the Plans](https://github.com/user-attachments/assets/8e428a44-300b-44ce-b6db-4dd2c7645921)